nordnet/cordova-hot-code-push/README.md

 cordova build --release
 ```
 In that case we are not touching `config.xml` in any way.

+If `chcpbuild.options` are not used - then plugin will use preferences from the project's main `config.xml`.

 ### Cordova Hot Code Push CLI client